Manipal-Hackathon-2022/Dummy/README.md

 - It must contain a reference bibliography to the resource if you have used or improved upon such resources.
 - It must include third party applications used in your project.
 - Take this as an Open-Ended endeavour with a general structure, but feel free to personalise it, and chime in project-specific paradigms.
+- It must be in .doc or .pdf format.

 ## Commiting to GitHub